easyuc/EasyUC/uc-dsl/testing/README.md

 dsl-test -verbose sample_tests
 ```

-In all the cases, a log file with name 'log' is created in the current
+In all the cases, a log file with name `log` is created in the current
 working directory.

 The subdirectory `testing_tests` contains unit tests for `dsl-test`